Putting Palestine on the culinary map

 One recent guest chef at Conflict Kitchen was Joudie Kalla, who was born to Palestinian parents but has spent most of her life in London.

-The acclaimed Palestinian chef also has her own personal project which aims to reclaim Palestinian identity by spreading its cuisine.
-Palestine on a Plate is a that has been making gradual but noticeable progress over the past few months, already clocking up 12,000 likes on Facebook.
+The acclaimed Palestinian chef also has her own personal project which aims to reclaim Palestinian by spreading its cuisine.
+Palestine on a Plate is a cookery that has been making gradual but noticeable progress over the past few months, already clocking up 12,000 likes on Facebook.
 The app offers food lovers the chance to taste the beauty of Palestine through its best-known dishes.

 Kalla says her love for food was ignited when, at the tender age of four, she would sit in the kitchen with her three sisters and watch her mother cook several dishes at a time.
 “I loved baking cakes with her and bread stuffed with different fillings.
 I knew then that I wanted to be a chef,” she says.